liuxiaoyuyuyu/JetFlowAnalysis/README.md

 Compile new changes with `make` (very fast, unlike scram b).
 It will produce excutable in a \bin directory.

-Make data file list that contains all paths to all files, e.g (Those files were prodeuced by the JetTreeMaker in the last step.)
+Make data file list that contains all paths to all files, e.g (Those files were produced by the JetTreeMaker in the last step.)

 Split the file list with "splitfiles" in JetTreeAnalyzer/batch/, usually it only needs to be done once.